-3.1.1 Participants and Design
+3.1.1.
+Participants and design

 Twenty students from the University of Göttingen participated in each of the four studies (Exp.
-2a-d) for course credit (i.e., N = 80).
-Each of the experiments provided learners with different instructions about the causal mechanism underlying a causal chain $A \rightarrow B \rightarrow C$.
+2a-d) for course credit (i.e., N=80).
+Each of the experiments provided learners with different instructions about the causal mechanism underlying a causal chain $A \to B \to C$.
 Within each experiment, participants were randomly assigned to one of two counterbalancing conditions (A vs. B).
 These conditions were defined by the category boundary entailed by the causal relation between the chain's initial and intermediate entity.
 The second causal learning phase was identical in all conditions and experiments.

-3.1.2 Materials
+3.1.2.
+Materials